 Rational and Irrational Expectations

 There is no right or wrong answer about the connection between intelligence and happiness of an individual.
 It boils down to rational and irrational expectations we have for ourselves.
 Intelligent people can be irrational and rational with their expectations.
 It’s a matter of their competitiveness and their eagerness to push themselves beyond their limits.
 It doesn’t mean they don’t understand their limits nor the impossibility of the issue, it’s more of their attitude.
 They often have ungodly work ethics, they just work too much and find it hard to have a life outside of their profession.
-You don’t see them renting a bike in Amsterdam or watching random movies.
+You don’t see them renting a bike in Amsterdam per boot or watching random movies.

 Discovery of Truth May Make One Sad or Happy